lmns-solutions/arduino-interactive-lessons/esp32/pot-fade.md

 ### The circuit

-The circuit is almost the same as the [previous lessons](led-fade.md); however, we need to add and hook up a potentiometer.
+The circuit is almost the same as the {% include tlink.html id='esp32-led-fade' text='previous lessons' %}; however, we need to add and hook up a potentiometer.
 So, we'll build two simple circuits:
 1. The **input** circuit using the potentiometer, which we'll hook to `A6` (GPIO 14)
-2. The **output** circuit, which is the same as the [previous lessons](led-fade.md)
+2. The **output** circuit, which is the same as the {% include tlink.html id='esp32-led-fade' text='previous lessons' %}

 ![Circuit diagram and schematic for potentiometer-based fader](assets/images/Huzzah32_PotFade_CircuitDiagramAndSchematic_Fritzing.png)